tawest2020/taw-bios512/README.md

 docker ps

 "Go to http://localhost:8787/ and sign in"

+Stop the program:

+docker stop *username*